 Gisborne was surveyed in 1851 and named after H.F.
 Gisborne, the Victorian Crown Lands Commissioner.

 Despite being a major urban centre, Gisborne still retains its village character.
 The town combines old and new, rural and suburban.
 It brims with modern cafés and boutiques against a setting of mature oaks, heritage buildings and country homesteads.

 Gisborne has a town bus service and a railway station on the Melbourne-Bendigo line.
-It has one secondary school and three primary schools.
+It has one secondary school and five primary schools.
 Council facilities in Gisborne include: